FirebaseExtended/firebase-framework-tools/README.md

 # Deploy Angular

-Easily deploy your Nuxt application to Firebase and serve dynamic content to your users.
+Easily deploy your Angular application to Firebase and serve dynamic content to your users.

 ## What you'll need before you begin